Iawhite76/learn-sublime/lesson.md

 Similar to the previous step, we can also navigate to a particular line in a file using _Goto Anything_ and ":".

 In this file, in the _Goto Anything_ prompt, type ":10" and ENTER, and it will bring you to the 10th line.

+(This can also be accomplished by using the key combination `Control + G` and entering a line number.)

 **Exercise**: Navigate to the 95th line in code.js.